jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 ## Objectives

 - Find existing libraries
-- Vendor libraries with `jsonnet-bundler`
+- Vendor and update libraries with jsonnet-bundler
-- Use a vendored library with `JSONNET_PATH`
+- `import` and use a vendored library with `JSONNET_PATH`
 - Develop on a vendored library
 - Generate new libraries from specifications